 - 1. Place your mouse pointer over the Imaging tab. - 2.
 Select Focus from the drop-down menu. - 3.
 Select the Manual mode. - 4.
 Set the Manual Focus Position.
 The focus range is 0 to 100. - 5.
-If required, click the Factory Defaults button to reset the focus to the factory default setting.
+If required, click the Restore Settings to Defaults button to reset the focus to the factory default setting.